The Transylvania Florilegium

 In 2008 Addison published the first royal florilegium, the Highgrove Florilegium- a richly illustrated celebration of the gardens of TRH The Prince of Wales and The Duchess of Cornwall.
 Ten years later, 2018 brings the publication of a glorious new royal florilegium, the Transylvania Florilegium.
 After the completion of a long-term project with some of the finest contemporary botanical artists, a collection of watercolours has been chosen to record the flora of Transylvania, the area of Romania that is famous for the richness and diversity of its plant life.
 HRH The Prince of Wales is a passionate supporter of the conservation of this precious environment, and the paintings of the florilegium were created by artists studying the flora at his properties at Viscri and Zalanpatak.

 Each volume of the Transylvanian Florilegium measures 19½ x 14 x 2 inches.
 (495 x 355 x 50mm)

 In addition to the prints of the watercolours there are introductions to the Transylvania Florilegium by Christopher Mills, formerly Librarian at the Royal Botanic Gardens, Kew and Dr John Akeroyd FLS.
 Dr Akeroyd has also written an informative text for each plant including scientific botanical details as well as recording where and when the illustrated material was found.

 The watercolours for Volume I have been printed and bound.
-Volume II will be published before the end of 2019.
+Volume II is now ready for subscribers.

 Each book is individually made up so a special dedication page can be added.
 This valuable book is already in special collections and libraries around the world.
 Subscribers include the Royal Botanical Gardens, Kew, the Royal Botanical Gardens Victoria, the Linnean Society and the Andersen Horticultural Library at the University of Minnesota.